stratapp-ai/stratapp-ai.github.io/about.md

     weight: 4

 ---
-# strategy execution suffers from a disconnect between management and employees
+# strategy execution suffers from the disconnect between management and employees

-##### plus urgent takes over important, with internal email consuming 40% of our time - solve both with #stratapp
+##### and urgent takes over important, with internal email consuming 40% of our time - solve both with #stratapp